predict-idlab/plotly-resampler/README.md

 <br>
 <details><summary><b>What is the difference between plotly-resampler figures and plain plotly figures?</b></summary>

-plotly-resampler can be thought of as wrapper around plain plotly figures which adds line-chart visualization scalability by dynamically aggregating the data of the figures w.r.t. the front-end view. plotly-resampler thus adds dynamic aggregation functionality to plain plotly figures.
+`plotly-resampler` can be thought of as wrapper around plain plotly figures which adds visualization scalability to line-charts by dynamically aggregating the data w.r.t. the front-end view. `plotly-resampler` thus adds dynamic aggregation functionality to plain plotly figures.

-**important to know**:
+**Important to know**:

 * ``show`` *always* returns a static html view of the figure, i.e., no dynamic aggregation can be performed on that view.
 * To have dynamic aggregation:

-  * with ``FigureResampler``, you need to call ``show_dash`` (or output the object in a cell via ``IPython.display``) -> which spawns a dash-web app, and the dynamic aggregation is realized with dash callback
+  * with ``FigureResampler``, you need to call ``show_dash`` (or output the object in a cell via ``IPython.display``) -> which spawns a dash-web app, and the dynamic aggregation is realized with dash callback.
   * with ``FigureWidgetResampler``, you need to use ``IPython.display`` on the object, which uses widget-events to realize dynamic aggregation (via the running IPython kernel).

-**other changes of plotly-resampler figures w.r.t. vanilla plotly**:
+**Other changes of plotly-resampler figures w.r.t. vanilla plotly**:

 * **double-clicking** within a line-chart area **does not Reset Axes**, as it results in an “Autoscale” event.
-We decided to implement an Autoscale event as updating your y-range such that it shows all the data that is in your x-range
+We decided to implement an Autoscale event as updating your y-range such that it shows all the data that is in your x-range.
    * **Note**: vanilla Plotly figures their Autoscale result in Reset Axes behavior, in our opinion this did not make a lot of sense.
 It is therefore that we have overriden this behavior in plotly-resampler.
 </details><br>